 - Sliced almonds for a little crunch.

 And you can serve fun things on the side, too!
-Cook up eggs, sugar free and nitrate free bacon and sausages (I like Naked Bacon best).
+Cook up eggs, sugar free and nitrate free bacon and sausages, or a quick fruit salad.
 You can even include prosciutto or smoked salmon with the waffle bar.
 People will love it!

 If you’re looking for a fun drink to serve with the waffle bar, I think a fresh mocktail would go beautifully with this at brunch, don’t you?
 Check out my Strawberry Basil Smash mocktail, or my Grapefruit Sage Sparkler (both are Whole30 compliant!).